italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 **Step 6**: The Wallet Instance, through the operating system, creates a pair of Wallet Hardware Keys and stores the corresponding Wallet Hardware Key Tag in local storage once the following requirements are met:

-   1. It MUST ensure that Wallet Hardware Keys do not already exist, if they exist and the Wallet is in the initialization phase they must be deleted.
+   1. It MUST ensure that Wallet Hardware Keys do not already exist, if they exist and the Wallet is in the initialization phase they MUST be deleted.
-   2. It MUST generate a pair of asymmetric EC keys (Wallet Hardware Keys) via a local WSCD.
+   2. It MUST generate a pair of asymmetric Elliptic Curve keys (Wallet Hardware Keys) via a local WSCD.
    3. It SHOULD obtain a unique identifier (Wallet Hardware Key Tag) for the generated Wallet Hardware Keys from the operating system.
-If the operating system permits specifying a tag during the creation of keys, then a random string for the Wallet Hardware Key Tag must be selected.
+If the operating system permits specifying a tag during the creation of keys, then a random string for the Wallet Hardware Key Tag MUST be selected.
 This random value MUST be collision-resistant and unpredictable to ensure security.
 To achieve this, consider using a cryptographic hash function or a secure random number generator provided by the operating system or a reputable cryptographic library.
    4. If the previous points are satisfied, It MUST store the Wallet Hardware Key Tag in a local storage.

 .. note::